 - 7.1 SHA uses a points system to decide the relative priority of housing applications.
-This does not include people who are seeking rehousing through referral arrangements with Glasgow City Council and other SHA partners, where different arrangements apply (see section 11). - 7.2 The points system plays a key part in enabling SHA to demonstrate that we give reasonable preference to certain types of housing need, as required by legislation. - People who are homeless, or who are threatened with homelessness, and have unmet housing needs - We use the points system to make direct lets to people who are homeless or who do not have secure accommodation - Target % of lets set in Annual Lettings Plan - Direct lets by SHA are in addition to homeless referrals made by GHSCP to SHA - People who are tenants of SHA or any other social landlord who we consider are under-occupying their current home - Points for under-occupation - People living in unsatisfactory housing conditions who have unmet housing needs - SHA's points system reflects our priorities for addressing unsatisfactory housing conditions and the relative weighting we give to the different types of needs - SHA's Annual Lettings Plan sets targets for lets to different applicant groups and for lets that will meet different types of housing needs - 7.3 The points system covers the following types of housing need, which we regard as representing "unsatisfactory housing conditions": - Living in an SHA Clearance Area - Homeless, or about to become homeless (direct applications to SHA) - Present accommodation is not secure - Present accommodation is in poor condition or lacks facilities - · Sharing facilities with another household - Present home is too big or too small for all of the people living in it - Moving for mobility or health reasons - Moving for social reasons
+This does not include people who are seeking rehousing through referral arrangements with Glasgow City Council and other SHA partners, where different arrangements apply (see section 11). - 7.2 The points system plays a key part in enabling SHA to demonstrate that we give reasonable preference to certain types of housing need, as required by legislation. - People who are homeless, or who are threatened with homelessness points are not awarded.
+Instead, Section 5 referrals are offered accommodation in date order from the referral. - People who are tenants of SHA or any other social landlord who we consider are under-occupying their current home. - Points for under-occupation - People living in unsatisfactory housing conditions who have unmet housing needs. - SHA's points system reflects our priorities for addressing unsatisfactory housing conditions and the relative weighting we give to the different types of needs. - SHA's Annual Lettings Plan sets targets for lets to different applicant groups and for lets that will meet different types of housing needs. - 7.3 The points system covers the following types of housing need, which we regard as representing "unsatisfactory housing conditions": - Living in an SHA Clearance Area - Present accommodation is not secure, in poor condition or lacks facilities - Sharing facilities with another household - Present home is too big or too small for all of the people living in it - Moving for mobility or health reasons